-Stocks surge to record highs, kicking off Christmas week
+Stocks kick off Christmas week with record highs

 Stocks kick off the week in 2019 with new records